moolleer/castle-guide/README.md

 - Most of the text and inspiration about the castles are based on information from [Swedish nomad](https://www.swedishnomad.com/sv/skanska-slott/) and [Slottsguiden](https://slottsguiden.info/)

 ### Media
-The images for the castle and background are from following websites:
+The images for the castle and background are from the following websites:
  - [Kulturbilder](https://kulturbilder.wordpress.com/2017/09/27/trollenas-slott-eslov/)
  - [Gylleboannika](https://gylleboannika.se/tag/hovdala-slott/)
  - [Skurup](https://www.skurup.se/svaneholm)